GiftRocket/embed/README.md

 ### Overview

-The Embed client SDK is the easiest way to add rewards and incentives to your product, while maintaining full control of your user experience.
+The Embed client SDK is the easiest way to add rewards and incentives to your product, while maintaining control of your user experience.

 Within your application, end-users are presented with a white-labeled interface wherein they can choose to receive funds from among a wide set of options.
 This payout set includes <b>direct bank deposit (ACH), PayPal, Visa prepaid cards, and popular brand gift cards</b>.
 This catalog is programmatically configurable through the client SDK.